 Then it was time to board the helicopter to head back from the Grand Canyon to Las Vegas.
 On the way back, we flew along the Strip, which is impressive in its own right.
 When we flew it was the afternoon, I can only imagine how impressive it would have been at night.
 Then we landed and were taken back to our hotel.

-Booking Your Helicopter Tour of the Grand Canyon
+Booking Your Helicopter Grand Canyon Tour

 More to do at the Grand Canyon